dmidlo/histdata.com-tools/README.md

   -e END_YEARMONTH, --end_yearmonth END_YEARMONTH
                         set a start year and month for data. e.g. -s 2020-00 or -s 2022-04 -d DATA_DIRECTORY, --data-directory DATA_DIRECTORY
-                        Not an Executable Search Path!
-This directory is used to perform work. default is "data" in the current directory
+                        Directory Used to save data. default is "data" in the current directory
 ```

 ##### Basic Use